Heroin Addiction

 People who regularly use heroin often develop a tolerance, which means that they need larger amounts or more frequent doses of the drug to get the desired effects.
 A substance use disorder may develop and cause health problems and failure to meet responsibilities at work, school or home.

 Struggling with a heroin use disorder may make you feel hopeless, but help is always available.
-Heroin detox centers, like the one offered at the Orlando Recovery Center, can help you stop using heroin while minimizing withdrawal symptoms.
+Heroin detox centers can help you stop using heroin while minimizing withdrawal symptoms with programs like medication-assisted treatment (MAT).
+Doctors may prescribe methadone or buprenorphine to help with heroin cravings and withdrawal symptoms.

 After detox, the hard work of rehab can begin, where you learn to live a heroin-free life and develop coping skills to avoid relapse.
 The Orlando Recovery Center offers medical detox, inpatient and outpatient rehab services, helping you every step of the way as you recover from addiction and start a new, drug-free life.
-Contact us today.
+Contact a Recovery Advocate today.

-An addiction to heroin can occur quickly, but there is hope.
+A heroin addiction can occur quickly, but there is hope.
 Facilities like the Orlando Recovery Center can help you, along with these local resources:

 Sources